csdms/babelizer/paper/paper.md

 more innovation and experimentation, driven from the bottom up by a community.
-It reduces redundancy--rather than reinventing software, scientists can find and use models that suit their needs--and allows scientists to focus on new, unsolved, problems.
+It reduces redundancy--rather than reinventing software, scientists can find and use models that suit their needs--and it allows scientists to focus on new, unsolved, problems.

 There are disadvantages, however.